 All of the instructors are native speakers and live all over the world, so they can offer classes around your schedule.
 Their language instruction is communication-based, with plenty of speaking practice.
 Lingoda uses the Common European Framework of Reference for Languages (CEFR) to describe proficiency levels, and you can take a free placement test to determine your skill set and where you should begin.

 Lingoda offers a free seven-day trial, and the pricing after that varies based on how many courses a week you want to take.
-The cost for one class a week is about $69 per month ($14 per session), two to three classes per week cost about $159 per month ($11 per course), and daily classes cost approximately $269 per month ($9 per class).
+The cost for one class a week is about $56 per month ($14 per session), three classes per week cost about $138 per month (about $11 per course), and daily classes cost approximately $380 per month (about $9 per class).

 All of its teachers are native speakers of Spanish based in different parts of the world, so there is availability around the clock.
 The teachers are well-trained and can create a customized curriculum to fit your needs.